Shyzay/Database_Schema_NYTimes_Topstories/README.md

 4. View the table dump by opeining the 'nytimestopstoriesdump.sql' file.

-**Congratulations!!** Your database with some sample data inserted in it have been created
+**Boom!!** Your database with some sample data inserted in it have been created

 **Python** and **MariaDB** was used for this illustration.